Ecconia/Ecconia-LogicWorld-Mods/Readme.md

 **All mods in this repository are for LogicWorld 0.91.1**\
 To find mods for older LogicWorld versions, check out the GitHub tags of this repository.

+If you still use 0.91.0 (you should not).
+Get `FixClientBugs`, if you do not want bad crashes while building.\
+Besides `EcconiasChaosClientMod` (player list command broken), all mods are still compatible.

 ## How to install / use them?

 This project contains one `project folder` for each mod.\